 The process for handling any situation underwater is: stop, breathe, think, act.
 This process helps ensure that your reaction is considered, reducing the possibility of panic.
 If you have discussed and visualized a plan for being alone, it will further aid a smooth reaction.

 If you’ve been maintaining contact, your buddy should not be far away and so, looking for them is often successful.

-Lower visibility certainly hampers a search, but the same principals apply no matter how far you can see.
-Start by looking around you, make a full 360-degree turn, remembering that your buddy could also be above you.
+Lower visibility certainly hampers a search, but the same principles apply no matter how far you can see.
+Start by looking around you, make a full 360-degree turn, and remember that your buddy could also be above you.
 If you have no luck, ascend a few meters and make another turn, this time looking for bubbles.
-Still no luck, then make your best guess as to the direction you think they might be and look there.
+If still no luck, then make your best guess as to the direction you think they might be and look there.
 Remember, if you’re a little shallower, you increase your search area; look for bubbles.

 If you’ve had no luck, it’s time to surface.
 If you have an SMB and a reel with a long line, you might consider sending it to the surface but fastening it underwater.
 In case your buddy is missing, this marks the place you missed them, which will be useful in a search effort.

 Remember to follow safe surfacing procedures and keep a good lookout for bubbles.